 For this reason, periodic measurement (month or quarter) should be a mandatory activity.
 The numbers on paper can guide the next necessary steps and collaborate in a possible decision to restructure the planning, with the revision of annual goals and projections.

-Also, don’t forget to record your planning and results and communicate the company about possible changes and associated metrics.
+Also, don’t forget to record your planning and results and communicate with the company about possible changes and associated metrics.
 They will be key points for short-term execution and the direction of strategies for the next period.

 I hope that with these 9 tips, which are essential for any short-term results planning in Digital Marketing, you can get a better sense of how to direct your efforts and achieve the results you expect in the period.

-And you, do you have any other tips to collaborate with short-term results planning?
+And, do you have any other tips to collaborate with short-term results planning?

 I would be very happy with your comments and suggestions.